apurba-biswas/apurba-biswas.github.io/_pages/coursework.md

 ## Climate Change Modelling : Air pollution and COVID-19 mortality

 This was part of a final project.
 This was again, to be presented to fellow graduate students with the intent of receiving feedback on the studies.
 The final was writing a memo from these findings.
-I was initially interested in tropospheric ozone but with COVID in full swing, I switched gears

 [YouTube](https://youtu.be/X359IefOnUU) (~ 8 mins presentation)